 Options: sweet almond oil, coconut oil, avocado oil, olive oil, etc..In addition to the small amount of vitamins/essential oil, you need the liquid base to your scrub.
 Coconut oil is known to help moisturize, but for some can cause breakouts-try it on a small area before including in your scrub.
 I used sweet almond oil in this recipe.

 Also included in my recipe is a bit of honey and lemon juice.

 You must have at least equal parts of liquid and solid (i.e. brown sugar)- the bulk of your scrub should be the solid ingredient in order to have a successful 'scrub'.
 If your face scrub to liquid it will go on as a face wash and will you miss out on the scrubbing, pore clearing benefits.

 You will feel a soft buttery feeling after using the scrub with almond oil - I can't speak for the other oil options because I haven't used those yet!
 This scrub fulfilled my microderm abrasion need on a less expensive budget.

 I put the extra scrub in the fridge for later in the week.
 Set out your scrub 15 minutes prior to using to warm up to room temperature.

 Soon on the blog- cucumber eye lotion to compliment your brown sugar scrub!

 What face scrubs have you tried and enjoyed?

 Almost done.
 One further thing and after that I'm out.
-I owe Tomboyz landscaping a big thanks for the help they provided in getting this post together.
-You can visit their website at http://tomboyzlandscaping.com if you have looking for the assistance of a shocking landscaping service in Guelph.
+I owe Cougarstone lawn care a big thanks for the help they provided in getting this post together.
+You can visit their website at https://cougarstonelawncare.com if you have looking for the assistance of a breathtaking Calgary based snow removal service that cares.
 Ok, that covers everything.
 Have a great night everyone!